cu-csci-1300-intro-programming/spring-2025-web/docs/_posts/2025-04-06-Week-13-Vectors-Randomness-And-References.markdown

 &nbsp;&nbsp;&nbsp;&nbsp;
-## PreQuiz
-{% include uc.html caption='we will have this ready soon' %}

-{% comment %}
-(due Monday April 7 at 9am)
+## PreQuiz (due Monday April 7 at 9am)
 <div markdown="ol" style="margin-bottom: 10px; margin-top: 10px; overflow: hidden; color: #ffffff; background-color: #ff2222; border-color: #bce8f1; padding: 15px; border: 1px solid transparent; border-radius: 4px;">

 Please complete your "pre-quiz" for the week on Canvas.
 This is due Monday morning at 9am.
-Here is a link to the quiz for Spring 2025: <a href="TODO">Recitation 12 Pre-quiz</a>
+Here is a link to the quiz for Spring 2025: <a href="https://canvas.colorado.edu/courses/117869/quizzes/462927">Recitation 13 Pre-quiz</a>
 </div>
-{% endcomment %}

 &nbsp;&nbsp;&nbsp;&nbsp;
 ## Recitation
-TODO
+{% include underConstruction.html caption='we will have this ready soon' %}

 &nbsp;&nbsp;&nbsp;&nbsp;
 ## Homework: Code Skeleton